DuarteMendonca24/About_Me/README.md

 - 📄 Know about my experiences

     During my university journey, I've acquired proficiency in coding across multiple programming languages.
-Additionally, I've gained hands-on experience with version control using Git and have developed practical skills in utilizing tools such as Unity, Autodesk Maya , Adobe Photoshop and Adobe Illustrator.](During my university journey, I've acquired proficiency in coding across multiple programming languages.
-Additionally, I've gained hands-on experience with version control using Git and have developed practical skills in utilizing tools such as Unity, Autodesk Maya , Adobe Photoshop and Adobe Illustrator.)
+Additionally, I've gained hands-on experience with version control using Git and have developed practical skills in utilizing tools such as Unity, Autodesk Maya , Adobe Photoshop and Adobe Illustrator.

 <h3 align="left">Connect with me:</h3>
 <p align="left">